iGio90/FridaAndroidInjector/README.md

 #### Implementing sync interfaces

-this allows to play with target objects in runtime
+this allows to play with target objects in runtime from your java impl

 ```java
 public class Interfaces {